-Less than six weeks to go!
+A MONTH TO GO!
 Your training should almost be in full swing and if you don’t yet have all of your compulsory kit items you will hopefully have a shopping / begborrowsteal list of the stuff you still need.
-Before you know it you’ll be on your way to the magnificent Drakensberg for a weekend of tough, spectacular and altogether unforgettable trail running in Africa’s most formidable mountains 😀
+Before you know it you’ll be on your way to the magnificent Drakensberg for a weekend of tough, spectacular and altogether unforgettable trail running in Africa’s most formidable mountains!

 For those of you who are new to the Runtheberg experience, our popular Pre-Race Briefing emails provide an important source of race information and touch on a wide range of topics such as race prep, travel & logistics, and the race weekend itself.
 In this first Pre-Race Briefing we touch on things that should help in these last few weeks before the race, hopefully giving you all enough time to plan, prepare and purchase as necessary.
 As always, should anybody have any questions not addressed in the briefings, we ask that you feel free to contact us at any time.